gmtsciencedev/scitq-examples/camisim/README.md

 CAMISIM (https://github.com/CAMI-challenge/CAMISIM) is a reference program as regards sample simulators, and there are not many of them.
 It is a difficult program to use and is much challenging to distribute efficiently, as it consumes lots of resources in CPU, memory and one particularly delicate to tune: disk IO.
 Notably it makes a dramatically expensive use of temporary disk space with lots of read/write cycles.
 High IO instances (like OVH i1-180) are particularly adapted to CAMISIM.

 Also CAMISIM is very slow due to all the extra files it prepares (notably SAM files converted to BAM files).
 By default with a depth of 2x10M reads (of 150bp), some sample may take up to 3 days to generate (if they are complex like rich natural samples, ~400 species).
+Average time is 12 hours (estimated on our latest batch of 200 samples).

 That being said, the example is complete and will require minimal work from you, but you will have to pay for the simulation.
 Each day of i1-180 cost slightly less than 43 € (not including taxes).
-3 days should give you 9 samples per i1-180 worker, which makes a sample ~15 €.
+1 days should give you 18 samples per i1-180 worker, which makes a sample ~2.50 € of computation (+ a few extra centimes for downloading and temporary storage, so let's call it 3 € / sample, provided you have enough of them).

 Special thanks to Florian Plaza-Oñate for his help on CAMISIM setup.